 Emory Campus Services – Emory Recycles and the Office of Sustainability Initiatives are hosting monthly meetings to answer questions about the University’s new.

 Emory is currently using MERV 13 High capacity Bag filters on several of the larger lab buildings, including Atwood Chemistry Building.
 There are 3 advantages to these new filters.
-Saves fan energy through a lower pressure drop; it’s small at … Continue Reading →
+Saves fan energy through a lower pressure drop; it’s small at 59234 KW/yr.
+Saves labor, as they last 1.5 yrs.
+Reducing about 4 trips by the … Continue Reading →

 When Emory crafted its current Sustainability Vision, one of the University’s most transformative — and ambitious — goals was a commitment to divert 95 percent of campus waste from municipal landfills by 2025, effectively a zero-waste policy.